Top 12 AI Trends Transforming E-commerce and Online Retail in 2021

 6. Augmented Reality

 It is one of the most amazing opportunities for retailers to provide unforgettable customer experience and persuade customers to come back for mere purchasing in the future.
 AR technology fills our real reality with virtual objects, visual effects, or captions and gives the engaging experience of the fusion of what is real and what is virtual.
-AR finds wide applications in games and along with that, retail and e-commerce.
+AR finds wide applications in games and along with that, retail and E-commerce.
 It powers such solutions as AR Mirror and Virtual Dressing Room, which allows customers to see without trying on how pieces of clothes, footwear, or glasses, or other items of their choice look on them without trying on.
-Amazon and IKEA have already put into practice that cutting-edge solutions.
+Amazon and IKEA have already put into practice cutting-edge solutions.

 IKEA Place mobile app lets users put 3D versions of furniture in real rooms over the smartphone camera.
 Virtual furniture is easy to turn at any angle and place in any corner.
 Consumers can now find out in advance whether an interior item will fit into a place and whether it will look beautiful with the overall design.